AndyShiue/Ende-readme/README.md

     (List::nil) => unit
     (List::cons(head, tail)) => head.append(concat(tail))
 ```

+You can see that when you put an argument inside the instance mode, the fields of it are automatically brought into scope without the quotation marks; it's just a syntax sugar.

 When you write `concat(list)`, the compiler automatically chooses the right `impl` of `Monoid`; if there are 0 or more than 1 choices, the compiler generates an error.
 Nonetheless, you can explicitly provide a specific `impl`, delimiting which in `[()]`: